whoami-shubham/obfuscator-io-metro-plugin/README.md

   },
   {
     runInDev: false /* optional */,
-    logObfuscatedFiles: true /* optional */, // to log obfuscated files seperately , it is located at ./.jso }
+    logObfuscatedFiles: true /* optional */, // to log obfuscated files seperately , generated files will be located at ./.jso
+  }
 );